ros-navigation/docs.nav2.org/docs/getting_started/navigation_concepts/navigation_servers.md

 ## Robot Footprints

-It is worth remarking that in the cost maps, we set a robot’s footprint either as a circle of radius `robot_radius` or as a vector of points `footprint` representing an arbitrary polygon if the robot is non-circular.
-This can also be adjusted over time using the costmap’s `~/footprint` topic, which will update the polygon over time as needed due to changes in the robot’s state, such as movement of an attached manipulator, picking up a pallet, or other actions that adjust a robot’s shape.
+It is worth remarking that in the cost maps, we set a robot's footprint either as a circle of radius `robot_radius` or as a vector of points `footprint` representing an arbitrary polygon if the robot is non-circular.
+This can also be adjusted over time using the costmap's `~/footprint` topic, which will update the polygon over time as needed due to changes in the robot's state, such as movement of an attached manipulator, picking up a pallet, or other actions that adjust a robot's shape.
 That polygon will then automatically be used by the planners and controllers.

 ## Waypoint Following